urboob21/urboob21.github.io/content/posts/english-stories.md

 <br>

 ## 19. Shipwrecked
-> **Target Words**: `alive, bone, bother, captain, conclusion, doubt, explore, foreign, glad, however, injustice, international, lawyer, mention, policy, social, speech, staff, toward, wood`
+> `alive, bone, bother, captain, conclusion, doubt, explore, foreign, glad, however, injustice, international, lawyer, mention, policy, social, speech, staff, toward, wood`

 Simon Yates was a lawyer.
 He helped many people.
 However, he was not a nice man.
 His policy was to help only rich people.
 He didn’t bother about social injustice.
 He made a lot of money, but many people didn’t like him.
 Even people on his staff didn’t like him.
 They wanted bad things to happen to him.
 In fact, they were glad when he got into trouble.
 Simon had a very bad day.
 He did many things wrong and lost his job.
 Soon, he didn’t have any money.
 His wife, Mrs. Yates, began to have doubts about him.
 Simon wanted to start a new life.
 He planned to leave the country.